-As you can see, there are many factors that will come into play when you’re choosing DJ speakers.
+As you can see, there’s a few factors that come into play when you’re choosing DJ speakers.
 Fortunately, I’ve reviewed several of the leading loudspeakers on the market.

-However, only five made it to my list of the best of the best.
+However, only five made it on my list of the best of the best.
 These are the speakers that not only focus on range and power but sound quality as well.

 DJ Speakers Comparison Chart

-Below is a comparison chart that explains the main differences between these speakers including price, rating, package size, and whether the speakers are active or passive.
+Here’s a quick comparison chart that explains the main differences between these speakers including price, rating, package size, and whether they’re active or passive.
 This will give you an idea of the type of setup and additional components you’ll need.

 DJ Speakers Buyer’s Guide

-DJ speakers refer to any type of speaker that is powerful enough to play music at high volumes, smoothly and without distortion.
-There is nothing special about these speakers, in terms of them being designed specifically for DJing purposes.
-Instead, the speakers need to be large enough and tough enough to carry a DJ’s set.
-These speakers are also referred to as powered speakers, and PA speakers.
+DJ speakers refer to any type of speaker that’s powerful enough to play music at high volumes, smoothly and without distortion.
+There’s nothing special about them, in terms of them being designed specifically for DJing purposes.
+Instead, DJ speakers need to be large and tough enough to carry a DJ’s set.
+These are also referred to as powered speakers, and PA speakers.

-Many beginners may be tempted to use studio monitor speakers for applications they’re just not designed for, such as DJing, but these speakers cannot handle the type of volume that speakers that are commonly used for DJing gigs can.
-If you regularly have DJing gigs, then purchasing the appropriate speakers is a great investment.
+Many beginners may be tempted to use a studio monitor speaker for applications they’re just not designed for, such as DJing, but they can’t handle the type of volume that speakers that are commonly used for DJing gigs can.
+If you regularly have DJing gigs, then purchasing the appropriate speaker is a great investment.

-When you’re shopping for speakers, there are a number of factors you should consider.
-The first factor is choosing between active or passive speakers.
-Passive speakers are not able to output sound on their own.
+When you’re shopping for the best DJ speakers, there are a number of factors you should consider.
+The first factor is choosing between an active or a passive speaker.
+Passive aren’t able to output sound on their own.
 Instead, they need external power from an amp.

 If you go this route, then you’ll also need to purchase an amplifier.
-Using passive speakers can involve a more complicated, expensive setup because you’ll have to purchase speakers that match the wattage of the amps.
+Using a passive speaker can involve a more complicated, expensive setup because you’ll have to purchase speakers that match the wattage of the amps.

-While passive speakers are considered a more affordable option compared to active speakers, the additional cost of the amps can easily break the bank for the DJ on a budget.
+While a passive speaker is considered the best affordable option compared to an active speaker, the additional cost of the amps can easily break the bank for the DJ on a budget.

-Active speakers do not require the use of an external amp since they have an amp built right in.
+Active speakers don’t require the use of an external amp since they have an amp built right in.
 This makes for a simpler setup since you’ll find the EQ and volumes controls on the speaker.
-But, while these speakers are more convenient to use, the initial cost of active speakers is much higher compared to passive speakers.
+But, while these speakers are more convenient to use, the initial cost is much higher compared to a passive speaker.

 On active speakers, the power rating refers to the power of the internal amp.
 Generally speaking, the higher the watts the more power the speaker can put out.
 In order to determine how many watts you need for your setup, you’ll need to consider the size of the crowd and the type of environment you’ll be working in.

 The woofer cone size will be measured in inches.
 The size of the cone is what determines how much bass the speaker is able to handle.
-For DJing purposes, the smallest speakers you’ll see is about eight inches.
+For DJing purposes, the smallest speaker you’ll see is about 8 inches.

 If you’re playing for a smaller crowd or the type of music you play isn’t very bass heavy then a woofer of this size will work just fine.
-However, woofers that are around ten to twelve-inches will be a much better option if you play a lot of dance beats or hip hop.
-Hands down, the fifteen-inch woofer cone size offers the best bass response.
+However, woofers that are around 10 to 12 inches will be a much better option if you play a lot of dance beats or hip hop.
+Hands down, the 15inch woofer cone size offers the best bass response.

 The subwoofer is also what can really boost your sound because they emit longer wavelengths.
 Bottom line, subwoofers are what encourage people to get out on the dance floor and move.
-For bass heavy sets, you can use smaller speakers at eight to twelve inches and pair them with a subwoofer, which can offer an even better sound than a fifteen-inch speaker.
+For bass heavy sets, you can use smaller speakers at 8 to 12 inches and pair them with a subwoofer, which can offer an even better sound than a 15 inch speaker.